Saranathan Temple: Architecture

 The temple is 380 ft long and 380 ft wide.
 The temple has a temple tank in front of the temple with the same dimension.
 The five-tiered gopuram (temple tower) is 120 ft tall and pierces the large compound wall around the temple.
-There is a second gopuram is three-storied and it is located in the first precinct around the sanctum.
+There is a second gopuram that is three-storied and it is located in the first precinct around the sanctum.
 The presiding deity, Sarantha has a 12 ft tall image in standing posture.
 The stone images of Kaveri and sage Markandeya are housed in the sanctum.
 The festival deity is accompanied by Bhudevi, Sridevi, and Niladevi.
-A small idol of Santhanakrishna and Selvar are also housed in the sanctum.
+A small idol of Santhanakrishna and Selvar is also housed in the sanctum.
 The shrine of Saranatha's consort Saranayaki Thayar is located adjacent to the sanctum.
-The image of both the main idol and the festival image in the Thayar are depicted in seated posture.
+The image of both the main idol and the festival image in the Thayar are depicted in a seated posture.
 In the second precinct there is a Kalayana hall, where there is a shrine of Rajagoplaswamy.
 The images of Rukmini and Satyabhama are also housed in the same shrine.
 In front of the shrine, the shrine of Thiruvenkatamudayam is situated.
 There are separate shrines of Rama, Narashima, Kaliyamardhana, Bala Saranatha, Senai Mudaliar, Ramanuja, Pillai Lokacharya, the Alvars and Manavala Mamunigal in the temple.
 Mudikondan River flows from the west and Kudamurutti River in the south of the temple.
 There is a shrine of Hanuman from the west end of the temple tank and Vinayaka from the north-eastern side.

 The goddess Kaveri is seen in a maternal posture with a child on her lap.
 The temple is one of the few places where there is a separate shrine for this deity.